 After checking out the conversation in pieces, the following 5 sections will help you completely get it.

 - Hear it say it!
-In this section the vocabulary is played out and you can repeat it in order to learn new words.
+In this section, the vocabulary is played out and you can repeat it in order to learn new words and phrases.

 - Write it!
 Vocabulary is again repeated, but now you have to write it down.
 Be sure to have the Russian keyboard installed!

 - Know it!
 This is the pronunciation part.
 The word is given in English, and you have to repeat it in Russian.
 The program will grade your speech and pronunciation.
 A very helpful tool.